pingidentity/pingctl/docs/config.md

 title: pingctl Environment and Configuration variables
 ---

-# Congiguration & Environment variables
+# Configuration & Environment variables

 Congiguration and Environment variables allow for users to cache secure and repetitive settings into a `pingctl` config file.
 The default location of the file is `~/.pingidentity/config`.